San Diego Hidden Gems: written by a local

 Shelter Island Japanese Friendship Bell

 Did you know that San Diego has a Japanese Friendship Bell?
 Well, I didn’t either!
-The Yokohama Friendship bell was commemorated in 1958 as part of the Centennial Celebration of formal relations between the USA and Japan.
+The Yokohama Friendship Bell was commemorated in 1958 as part of the Centennial Celebration of formal relations between the USA and Japan.
 It also marks the establishment of the two sister cities: Yokohama and San Diego.
-Also, the park across the street has stunning views of the San Diego skyline.
+You can tell from the above photo that the best time to visit is the golden hour for photography.
+Finally, the park across the street has stunning views of the San Diego skyline.

 - Free to Visit